VA Back Pain and Range of Motion Chart Explained

 Category: Veterans Disability Law

-If you experience back pain from military service, you may be eligible for VA disability compensation.
-Benefits will vary based on specific factors about your VA disability.
-Chronic back pain typically results in a higher rating than acute pain, and a smaller range of motion causes more difficulty than the higher range of motion.
-Understanding VA disability ratings for back pain is the first step to earning the benefits you deserve.
+If you experience back pain due to your military service, you may be eligible for VA disability compensation.
+The benefits you receive will depend on various factors specific to your VA disability rating.
+Generally, chronic back pain results in a higher rating compared to acute pain, and a limited range of motion is considered more debilitating than a higher range of motion.
+Additionally, factors such as the frequency, duration, and intensity of your pain episodes, as well as their impact on your daily activities and employment, will be taken into account.
+Understanding VA disability ratings for back pain is the first crucial step in securing the benefits you deserve, ensuring proper recognition and support for your condition.

 Understanding VA Back Ratings